Anushkabh/Anushkabh/README.md

 - 👋 Hi, I’m @Anushkabh anushka bhandari currently in my second year of btech from nit jamshedpur.
-- 👀 I’m interested in web development , ML, Data Science.
+- 👀 I’m interested in web development , ML, Data Science
-- 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on any project related to web development and data science.
 - 📫 How to reach me - I am active on twitter @Anushkadari.